Kia Optima Plug-In Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Kia Optima Plug-In Hybrid insurance rates for different risk profiles and scenarios.
+The chart below shows estimated Kia Optima Plug-In Hybrid insurance rates for additional coverage choices and driver risks.

-• The lowest rate with discounts is $926
+• The cheapest rate after discounts is $926

 View Chart as Image